Symbolic dynamics for the Teichmueller flow: A symbolic system

-be the set of all numbered combinatorial types of numbered train tracks which are contained in ${\cal N\cal T}({\cal Q})$.

-In the sequel we will call two large train tracks $\tau,\tau^\prime$ \emph{shift equivalent} if $\tau^\prime$ can be obtained from $\tau$ by a sequence of shifts.
-This defines an equivalence relation on the set of all large train tracks on $S$.
-If $\tau$ is numbered, then any train track which is shift equivalent to $\tau$ inherits a numbering from the numbering of $\tau$.
-If the large train track $\tau^\prime$ can be obtained from a large train track $\tau$ by a single split, then a numbering of the branches of $\tau$ naturally induces a numbering of the branches of $\tau^\prime$ and therefore such a numbering defines a \emph{numbered split}.
+Note that if the large train track $\tau^\prime$ can be obtained from a large train track $\tau$ by a single split, then a numbering of the branches of $\tau$ naturally induces a numbering of the branches of $\tau^\prime$ and therefore such a numbering defines a \emph{numbered split}.

 \begin{definition} A \emph{full split} of a (numbered) large train track $\tau$ is a (numbered) large train track $\tau^\prime$ which can be obtained from $\tau$ by splitting $\tau$ at each large branch precisely once. \end{definition}